 While using the highest quality ingredients Xina creates wonderful dishes from scratch.This restaurant is definitely worth the trip to 3430 Route 37 E, in Toms River, New Jersey.

 Asian Palace is a beautifully renovated space that surrounds you as you indulge in savory Chinese entrees.
 This amazing restaurant also serves sushi.
 You can find this fine restaurant at 3845 Bayshore Rd, North Cape May, NJ.

-Island Shore Chinese Restaurant spices food to request and is made to order.
+Island Shore This consistent gem is a well known local Chinese food restaurant will spice your food by request and everything is always fresh and is made to order.
 When dining at this local hot spot ask for Chef Allen’s specialty of the day.
 You will not be disappointed!
 This restaurant is located at 232 Rt.
 US.
-9 S, in Marmora.
+9 S, in Marmora, NJ.

 Mandarin Oriental in Harrison, NJ, is a buffet style restaurant.They will accommodate special requests.
 Go to 141 Bridgeton Pike to get all the Mandarin Oriental specialties you can eat!

 Tres Yan & Wu serves up eclectic Chinese cuisine.
 In 2012 it was named best sushi in South Jersey.
 Tre Yan Wu is located at 3131 New Jersey 38, Mount Laurel, NJ.